CRH

 2.5.
 Neurotoxic effects of CRH in chronic stress

-3. CRH agonists and antagonists as a drug
+3. CRH agonists and antagonists as medication

 3.1.
-Applications of CRH agonists
+Areas of application of CRH agonists

 - Atypical depression3